 So, here’s my ‘writers’ survival guide’.
 Feel free to comment with a few tips of your own and we might all just make it through to the other side…

 1. Walk.
 If you can ‘escape’, consider going for a long walk or two.
 Think of Dickens!
 Dickens was a compulsive walker all his life.
 He once wrote.
 “I think I must be the descendant, at no great distance, of some irreclaimable tramp.”

 Most days he abandoned his desk and took to the streets of London and its suburbs, routinely walking as many as 20 miles a day.
 All those people and places he saw must have been the inspiration for characters and plot lines.
 And there’s more to it than that: walking has been scientifically proven to get the creative juices flowing.
 And if it was good enough for Dickens – whose published works add up to 4 million words – then I reckon it’s good enough for the rest of us.

 2. Watch TV!
-Unless you have a power cut (and by coincidence we did, actually, last night!
-Only for half an hour though), it’s pretty hard to escape it over Christmas, so we might as well embrace the ‘idiot’s lantern’.
+Unless you have a power cut, it’s pretty hard to escape it over Christmas, so we might as well embrace the ‘idiot’s lantern’.
 There are actually a few ‘writerly’ films and programmes on, so you can watch them without guilt because they count as research.